wilocampo/laravel-askmydb-full/README.md

 # Ask-My-DB (Laravel App)

 Query your database using natural language via LLMs.
 This Laravel app integrates a local package (`packages/askmydb/laravel-askmydb`) that converts plain-English prompts into safe SQL SELECT statements, executes them against your configured database, and shows the results with optional charts.
+If you want the package only and not the full working demo, get it here https://github.com/wilocampo/laravel-askmydb

 ## Background and attribution
 - Inspired by the original Python project: [Ask-My-DB (Python)](https://github.com/Msalways/Ask-My-DB)